hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/031_the_hindu_religion.md

 equilibrium — something that does not change.
 We cannot find it in nature, for all the universe is nothing but an infinite mass of changes.
-But to infer from that that nothing unchanging exists is to fall into the error of the Southern school of Buddhists and the Chârvâkas, which latter believe that all is matter and nothing mind, that all religion is a cheat, and morality and goodness, useless superstitions.
+But to infer from that that nothing unchanging exists is to fall into the error of the Southern school of Buddhists and the Chārvākas, which latter believe that all is matter and nothing mind, that all religion is a cheat, and morality and goodness, useless superstitions.
 The Vedanta philosophy teaches that man is not bound by his five senses.
 They only